simgrid/simgrid/docs/source/index.rst

 SimGrid is a Free Software distributed under the LGPL-2.1 license.
 You are welcome to use, study, share and improve it, provided that your version are as free as ours.
-SimGrid is developed since 20 years by a vivid community of users and researchers from several groups, initially in France and in the U.S.A.
-It benefited of many funding from various research bodies.
+SimGrid is developed since 20 years by a lively community of users and researchers from several groups, initially in France and in the U.S.A.
+It is steadily funded by several research bodies.
 We hope that you will come and join us!

 SimGrid is a powerful tool, and this documentation will help you taking the best